 - Encourages students to engage in tutorial and teaching opportunities (for which they are paid) where appropriate

-All PhD students based in New Zealand during their candidature, irrespective of their nationality, are eligible to pay domestic level tuition fees of approximately NZ$5,698.00 per year (2015 fees).
+All PhD students based in New Zealand during their candidature, irrespective of their nationality, are eligible to pay domestic level tuition fees.

 International PhD students should contact the International Office to confirm the maximum number of hours of paid employment they are permitted to undertake per week during term time and full-time during summer vacation.
 Partners of all international postgraduate students are able to apply for an open work permit valid for the duration of the student's course of study.
 In addition, international PhD students with children should note that their children may attend school in New Zealand without paying international student fees.

 Contact details for PhD in Tourism